 Suicidal thoughts are more common in children and adolescents taking Zoloft®.
 The FDA mandated the addition of a black box warning informing physicians and patients of this increased risk.
 Sexual dysfunction usually does not subside.

-Zoloft® is also associated with some serious risks, especially for women who are pregnant.
-Studies have shown that taking Zoloft® during pregnancy, particularly in the second and third trimesters, can lead to serious birth defects, including:
+Zoloft® is also associated with some catastrophic risks, especially for women who are pregnant.
+Studies have shown that taking Zoloft® during pregnancy, particularly in the second and third trimesters, can lead to catastrophic birth defects, including:

-While SSRI use during pregnancy can cause serious risks, research has shown that taking the drug up to a month before conception can also cause defects.
+While SSRI use during pregnancy can cause catastrophic risks, research has shown that taking the drug up to a month before conception can also cause defects.

 More than 200 lawsuits have been filed against Pfizer regarding the injuries caused by Zoloft®.
 These lawsuits have been compiled into multidistrict litigation (MDL) for faster processing, as more lawsuits are expected.
 These lawsuits allege Pfizer failed to provide adequate warnings regarding the risks of taking Zoloft® during pregnancy, among other allegations.
 Parents, and even the affected children themselves, have filed lawsuits against Pfizer for damages suffered as a result of their injuries.
 A majority of these cases are still pending settlement or trial.